HumabHatterZed/WhistleWindInscryptionMods/README.md

 ### v1.1.1 - Broken Shovel patch (8/25/2022)
 * 🧱 General
   * Fixed inaccurate information in the ReadMe
+  * Adjusted the Obtainable Cards section of the ReadMe
 * 🩹 Bug fixes
   * Fixed Gardener not activating at all
   * Fixed Magical Girl S and Army in Pink's special abilities activating whilst in hand